Hometown: Yorktown, IN

-Study Abroad: Aberdeen, Scotland
+Study Abroad: Madrid, Spain

-Favorite Ice Cream Flavor: Matcha (or Chocolate if that’s not available)
+Favorite Ice Cream Flavor: Coffee

-Best Adjective to Describe You: Dedicated/Passionate
+Best Adjective to Describe You: Unrelenting

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?